imarc/handbook/strategy.markdown

 :	Speak with key stakeholders.
 Understand and document their pain, aspirations, and goals for the project.

 Deliverables
-:	The results are summarized for the client in the [Discovery Report](strategy#DiscoveryReport).
-Occasionally, a dedicated findings report is created for this component.
+:	Findings are summarized either in a [Discovery Report](strategy#DiscoveryReport), or in a stand-alone stakeholder interview findings document.

 Time Req
 :	32–68 hours for 6–12 stakeholders and inclusion in Discovery Report